jutonz/tlapse/README.md

 Find better documentation by running `tlapse help` or `tlapse help SUBCOMMAND`

-* `tlapse capture` - Capture an image using the tethered camera
+* `tlapse capture_single` - Capture an image using the tethered camera
 * `tlapse until_sunset` - Generate a gphoto2 command which captures images until sunset

 ## API